 When an employee dies, the surviving family members or named beneficiaries may be eligible for certain benefits.
-You should report the death immediately so notifications can be made and paperwork started.
+Report the death immediately so notifications can be made and paperwork started.
 It's also important to maintain contact with the family and offer assistance.

 Notification is made using the Campus Guidelines for Responding to Death.

-You may wish to call Employee Assistance to provide counseling in your department if the death brings up emotional difficulties for staff.
+You may wish to call Employee Assistance to provide counseling to your department if the death brings up emotional difficulties for staff.

 Reporting a Death

 When learning of an employee's death, in addition to completing the campus notification, you should immediately contact the Survivor Benefits staff in Central Human Resources.
 They will need the following information: